marcoshidalgonunes/NetCoreMongoDb/src/front-end/catalog/README.md

 Along with procedures below, the project can be run in a [docker container[(https://mherman.org/blog/dockerizing-a-react-app/).

+## Using OpenID Connect (OIDC) and OAuth2

+This application uses [oidc-client-ts](https://github.com/authts/oidc-client-ts) via [react-oidc-context](https://github.com/authts/react-oidc-context) to implement OpenID Connect.
+It makes clear how to use these libraries in a React component app written using TypeScript.

 ## Available Scripts

 In the project directory, you can run: